avifenesh/leetcode-exporter/README.md

 ## Troubleshooting

+### "Not logged in" error when testing/submitting

+1. Make sure you're logged in to LeetCode in Chrome
+2. Visit any LeetCode problem page (this syncs your session to the CLI)
+3. Try the command again

 ### "No editor found" error

 1. Make sure you have VS Code, VS Code Insiders, or Cursor installed